Azerbaijan's MFA issues appeal on March 31 - Day of Azerbaijanis' Genocide (UPDATE)

 The ministry stressed that the March massacres of 1918 against Azerbaijanis were prepared in advance and ruthlessly implemented by radical nationalist Armenians.

-“The Government of the Azerbaijan Democratic Republic established the Extraordinary Investigation Commission in 1918 in order to investigate the serious crimes perpetrated by Armenians and has taken a number of measures to preserve the true facts revealed by the Commission in the memory of the people and to inform the world community about these atrocities,” reminded the ministry.
+As the ministry reminded, the Government of the Azerbaijan Democratic Republic established the Extraordinary Investigation Commission in 1918 in order to investigate the heavy crimes perpetrated by Armenians and has taken measures to deliver true information about those events to the world community.

+“The commission which was comprised of the best lawyers of that time representing different nationalities – Russians, Jewish, Polish, Georgians and even Armenians, based on the pieces of evidence launched criminal cases against 194 individuals accused of different crimes against the peaceful population; 24 individuals in Baku and about 100 individuals in Shamakhy had been arrested for perpetrated crimes,” noted the ministry.
+“However, this process, as well as a full investigation of the tragic events and its political-legal assessment had been suspended after the demise of the Azerbaijan Democratic Republic.”

+The ministry also emphasized that only after 80 years – on March 26, 1998, an adequate political assessment was given to those events.
+Heydar Aliyev who was then president of Azerbaijan signed the decree ‘On Genocide of Azerbaijanis’, and 31 March was declared the Day of Genocide of Azerbaijanis.